code-warrior/web-dev-env-config-files/README.md

 Enclosed are two configuration files that work in concert with Stylelint: `.stylelintrc.json`, the default file name used by Stylelint to lint CSS, and `.scss.stylelintrc.json`, which would need to be renamed `.stylelintrc.json` to lint Sass.
 These files are mutually-exclusive; you only ever use one at any time.

 Since Stylelint is looking for a file called `.stylelintrc.json`, you’d use the included `.stylelintrc.json` to lint CSS.
 However, if you need to lint Sass, then you’d rename `.stylelintrc.json` → `.css.stylelintrc.json`, then rename `.scss.stylelintrc.json` → `.stylelintrc.json`.
-To return to linting CSS, you’d do the reverse.
+To return to linting CSS, do the reverse.

 1. Move `.stylelintrc.json` to your home folder, either in Windows or macOS.
 2. Move `.scss.stylelintrc.json` to your home folder.